 My husband was a geophysicist and myself varied career - teaching English as a Foreigh Language, coffee shop owner in South Africa, hand-made chocolates own business, financial adviser for an insurance company.

-We also have a gite and will be receiving tourists during the summer months.
 We receive visitors and also organise walk with the alpacas.
 We would like to create an environment where guests can have the alpaca experience and also learn to get back into nature and self sufficiency.

 We are continuing planting various unusual fruits and vegetables.

 If you are hard working, interested in alpacas and their fibre - knitting etc you are welcome.
 We are need helpers for building fences and cutting woods.

 2020 is upon us and we are moving on with work with the alpacas and the biodiversity in our fields and forests.

 We are expecting quite a few crias (baby alpacas) this year and will be doing further planting of trees and work in the forests in order to have further fields and shelters for the animals.
 The weather has been very challenging the last couple of years and we also need to renovate old buildings.
 Anyone with renovating experience or who likes to work with wood would be also appreciated.

 DIY and building projects

 Creating/ Cooking family meals